ArtCenter1/omnitrade-terminal/README.md

-# OpenTrade Platform
+# OmniTrade Platform

-OpenTrade is a comprehensive platform designed for automated cryptocurrency trading.
+OmniTrade is a comprehensive platform designed for automated cryptocurrency trading.
 It allows users to configure and manage trading bots, monitor market data, visualize portfolio performance, and participate in token reward programs.

 ## Key Features